markNZed/TaskFlow/hub/README.md

 Need to be able to fetch available Start Tasks.
 Taskflows are stored on the Task Hub.
 How are these eventually managed?
 Task Processor needs to provide a Taskflow specific environment where Taskflows can be fetched, modified etc. Then a Task Flow is just transferred as part of the data in a Task.
 But the Task Hub would need to implement commands to manage this.

 Maybe we need the idea of TaskTemplate to replace component?

+# Start
+This is the Task Hub T@skFlow
+1. written in Node JS run-time, Express framework
+2. fetched data is cached by SQLite

+To install the node packages: `npm install`

+Then to run: `npm start`